-The other major changes to Llwyngwril included the building of a new parish church in the village in 1842 (the parish church was originally at Llangelynin to the south).
+The main changes to Llwyngwril during this century included the building of a new parish church in the village in 1842 (the parish church was originally at Llangelynin to the south).
 The railway line at Llwyngwril, too, altered the landscape of the village when it was opened in October 1863, linking Llwyngwril to Aberdovey, 17.3km to the south (Baughan 1991, 156-7).
 The railway line cut right across the holdings described above (cf. Figures 2 & 3).